DangerousThings/flexsecure-applets/docs/2-hardware.md

 ### Ecosystem Constraints

-Loading a third-party applet onto a Fidsmo-deployed smartcard requires the applet to be signed by Fidesmo, as they keep the administrative keys to the cards private.
+Loading a third-party applet onto a Fidesmo-deployed smartcard requires the applet to be signed by Fidesmo, as they keep the administrative keys to the cards private.
 This signing process requires a developer account and an internet connection to the Fidesmo signing servers.
 The signature ensures that third-party applets are only allowed to be deployed into the "low-security" domain, i.e. no the one where the payment code runs.

 Fidesmo retains the right to refuse to sign any applet they do not want running on their card.
 In addition, they only allows AIDs starting with their registered AID, joined with your developer ID.
 This ensures that your AIDs don't collide with any others.
 In special cases, you might be able to reach an agreement with them to use a different AID.